Example Handlers - Cross-Language Reference

 'Order amount must be positive',

-error_code: 'INVALID_AMOUNT',
+error_code: 'INVALID_AMOUNT'

-context: { amount: order['amount'] }
+{ valid: true, amount: inputs.amount }

 end